Joint Answering and Explanation for Visual Commonsense Reasoning: Pitfall of Existing VCR Methods

 \subsection{Language Shortcut Recognition}

-Existing methods all employ an independent model for QA$\rightarrow$R, and achieve improved performance.
-This motivates us to question: what kinds of clues do these methods employ, excluding the Q$\rightarrow$A reasoning information?
-To address this question, we firstly recognize that the overlapped words between right answers and rationales dominate the rationale prediction.
-For instance, in Figure~\ref{fig:intro}, the correct rationale largely overlaps with the right answer, e.g., the `[person1]' and `[person2]' tag and the word `speaking'.
-This may lead the models to predict rationale based on these shortcuts rather than performing visual explanation for Q$\rightarrow$A. The evidence is elaborated as follows.
+Besides the base Q$\rightarrow$A model, representative approaches mostly adopt another independent model for QA$\rightarrow$R. Since there is no connection between these two processes, we hereby raise a question: what kinds of clues do these methods employ, excluding the Q$\rightarrow$A reasoning information?
+With this concern, at the first step, we recognize that \emph{the overlapped words between right answers and rationales dominate the rationale inference}.
+For instance, in Figure~\ref{fig:teaser}, the correct rationale largely overlaps with the right answer, \eg the `[person1]' and `[person2]' tag, and the word `speaking'.
+This may lead the models to predict rationale based on these shortcuts rather than performing visual explanation for Q$\rightarrow$A~\cite{Adavqa, rescale-prior}.
+The evidence is elaborated as follows.

-\textbf{A$\rightarrow$R Accuracy Calculation}.
-We input only the correct answer as the query to predict rationales with other settings untouched, and show the results in Table \ref{tab:table2}.
-It can be observed that the three models only degrade slightly when removing the question input.
-As VCR is a question-driven task, it can be expected that the visual reasoning becomes meaningless without the questions.
-Nevertheless, the answer-only variants of these methods also achieve very competitive results, contradicting our expectations.
+\textbf{QA$\rightarrow$R Performance \emph{w/o} Q}.
+We input only the correct answer as the query to predict rationales with other settings untouched and show the results in Table \ref{tab:a2r}.
+One can observe that the three models only degrade slightly when removing the question input.
+As VCR is a question-driven task, visual reasoning becomes meaningless under such input removal conditions.

 \textbf{Attention Distribution over Queries}.
-As the attention module plays an essential part in current VCR models, we further explore the shortcut visually from the perspective of attention.
-For this experiment, we consider only the QA$\rightarrow$R. Given the attention map $\mathbf{W}\in{\mathbb{R}^{(l_{q}+l_{a})\times{l_r}}}$ for a query-rationale\footnote{The query is the original question appended with the right answer.} pair, where $l_q$, $l_a$ and $l_r$ respectively denote the length of question, answer and rationale, we use the following formula to estimate the attention contribution from the answer side:
+As attention plays an essential part in current VCR models, we then design experiments to explore the shortcut from this perspective.
+In this experiment, we consider only the QA$\rightarrow$R. Given the attention map $\mathbf{W}\in{\mathbb{R}^{(l_{q}+l_{a})\times{l_r}}}$ for a query-rationale, wherein the query is the original question appended with the right answer. pair, where $l_q$, $l_a$, and $l_r$ respectively denote the length of the question, answer, and rationale, we calculate the attention contribution from the answer side only and analyze below.
+Specifically, we find that the median attention value obtained from answers in three methods (HGL, R2C, and CCN) on the validation set is 0.72, 0.78, and 0.86, respectively, indicating that the these models pay more attention to answers rather than the holistic question-answer inputs.
+In this way, they mainly rely on the answer information to predict the right rationale, while the questions are somewhat ignored.
+Two examples produced by R2C are illustrated in Figure \ref{fig:figure3}.